khaled-11/Messenger-Sample/README.md

 Whether you used Glitch or your local machine and you don't expect high traffic.
 You have the option to keep the App running on your local machine or Glitch.
 If you want to scale your App, you can use any cloud hosting service.
 Make sure the hosting service supports Node.js Apps, and check for FFMPEG framework.
 For [Heroku Apps](https://elements.heroku.com), you can add the build using the following command ``` heroku buildpacks:add https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git ```.
 Read [this Article](https://devcenter.heroku.com/articles/deploying-nodejs) to see how to deploy Node.js App to Heroku.
 Also, [this article](https://elements.heroku.com/buildpacks/jonathanong/heroku-buildpack-ffmpeg-latest) explains more options to use FFMPEG.

+### Live link:

+You can test a live demo version using this link: https://m.me/123AIChatbot